Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 As a member of the Mount Pleasant Tennis Complex you may reserve tennis courts free of charge up to 48 hours in advance by calling 843-856-2162 or by emailling Shelli Davis at email@example.com.
 As a non-member of the facility, you may reserve a court the day of for a small fee.

-The cost is $125 per year for Mount Pleasant Residents and $250 for non residents.
+Beginning on January 1, 2020, the cost of a Mount Pleasant Senior Center membership will be $140 per year for Mount Pleasant Residents and $280 for non residents.

 The Mount Pleasant Senior Center hours are as follows: 6:00a.m. - 7:00p.m Monday - Thursday 6:00a.m. - 6:00p.m.
 Friday 6:00a.m. - 1:00p.m.
 Saturday